 The Blue Ridge Folklife Festival is the largest regional event of its kind in Virginia, and there’s nothing like it in the Commonwealth.
 We feature performers, artisans, foods, and activities not found at typical craft shows, fairs, and festivals.
 The New York Times has called the BRFF “thoroughly authentic.”
 The Blue Ridge Institute & Museum of Ferrum College, the official State Center for Blue Ridge Folklore, produces the festival.
 The Blue Ridge Folklife Festival was awarded first place in Blue Ridge Country‘s Top Ten Fall Festivals Readers Poll for 2022, as well as a top three finalist of Virginia Living’s Best of Virginia: Southwest Virginia Festival awards.

 Covering much of the Ferrum College campus and the Blue Ridge Institute & Museum’s living history farm museum, the Blue Ridge Folklife Festival has something for everyone.
 It’s a family friendly affair.
 Rain or shine, the festival will go on.
 As always, parking is free.
 Proceeds from the festival help to fund the Blue Ridge Institute & Museum and all of its programs.

 Horse Pulls, Mule Jumping Contests, Coon Dog Contests, Traditional Crafts, Country Foods, Blue Ridge Roots Music, Moonshiner Still & Storytelling, Kid’s Folk Games, Custom & Vintage Cars, Sheep Herding Demos, Threshing & Baling Demos, Vintage Tractors & Engines, Log Skidding Contests and More!

-See what last year’s festival was all about in the 2017 picture gallery HERE.
+See what previous festivals were all about in the 2018 picture gallery HERE.